oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 ## **Task 3:** Load the Biomedical Training Data into Object Storage
 *\[3 minutes\]*

-1. Open Cloud Shell.
+1. Open Cloud Shell by clicking the **&lt&gt** icon at the top-left of the webpage.
+Then, click **Cloud Shell**.

   ![Open Cloud Shell](./images/18-from-bucket-navigate-to-cloud-shell.png)

-2. Feel free to dismiss the tutorial by entering *N*, or enter *Y* if you wish to follow the tutorial.
+2. You may dismiss the tutorial by entering *N*, or enter *Y* if you wish to follow the tutorial.
 Note your ability to minimize, maximize, and restore the Cloud Shell window as is convenient for intermittent interaction with the OCI Console UI.

 3. Run the following command on your Cloud Shell command line interface (CLI) to download the image files necessary this lab, which is the training data that will be used to train the computer vision machine learning model: